 - Couscous and quinoa

-Foods rich in Omega-3 can help to reduce inflammation and is very good for your heart and brain.
+Foods rich in Omega-3 can help to reduce inflammation and so is very good for your heart and brain.

 - Fish – specifically salmon and sardines